LiePingWei/find-my-ncs/samples/coexistence/README.rst

 Button 1:
    A short press enables or extends the Find My pairing mode on the accessory.
-   A long press (>3s) activates or deactivates the Find My functionality.
+   A long press (>3 s) activates or deactivates the Find My functionality.

 Button 2:
    Enables the Serial Number lookup over Bluetooth LE.